gibbsoft/terraform101/step3/README.md

     AWS_PROFILE=<your account name> TF_VAR_account_name=<your account name> terraform plan

-Hopefully the plan returns: `Plan: 3 to add, 0 to change, 0 to destroy`
+Hopefully the plan returns: `Plan: 8 to add, 0 to change, 0 to destroy.`

 ## Terraform apply